dsval/rsplash/README.md

 - Dunne and/or Hortonian runoff generation.
 - Analytical solutions for lateral flow and soil water content at any depth (max 2m. at the moment).
 - Soil hydrophysical properties estimated by using globally recalibrated pedotransfer functions.
-- Maximum water retention in the soil-column computed by equilibrating gravity pushing down and capillarity pulling up.
+- Maximum water retention in the soil-column computed by equilibrating gravity pushing down and capillary force pulling up.
 - Water viscosity effects on the hydraulic conductivity.
+- Lateral flow estimations.
 - Implementation of empirical formulations (from global studies) to estimate snowfall occurrence and rainfall/snowfall fractions.
 - Snowpack balance calculations.